 Choosing your path

 Your priorities, spending habits, and even your personal finances will determine which type of card (or card rewards) works best for you, and when.
 And as we mentioned, for many cards there may also be opportunities to earn extra points by making your regular grocery or restaurant purchases using a rewards card — not to mention bonus promotions, which could offer new users generous point boosts.
-For example, UBT is currently running a promotion for the first 90 days after opening a new Rewards or Signature Rewards Visa credit card, in which you’ll receive 2,500 bonus points (that's $25 cash back!) after your first purchase is posted, plus 3x points on dining, 2x points on groceries, and 1x points on all other purchases.‡ With so many ways to earn extra points, you’ll be redeeming them for sweet rewards through ScoreCard in no time.
+For example, UBT is currently running a promotion where you’ll receive 5,000 bonus points (that's $50 cash back!‡) when you make 10 transactions within 60 days of opening a new UBT credit card account.
+It’s so easy to earn points, you’ll be redeeming them for sweet rewards through ScoreCard in no time.

 In summary, rewards programs and cash back each have their own advantages: Reward points offer the ability to redeem your points for the rewards you want most, while cash back cards give you direct, convenient cash rewards you can use any way you please.
 It’s best to base your card choice on your spending habits, then use your card regularly — but not excessively! — to earn and redeem rewards.
 Just make sure you have a good understanding of your redemption options, reward accrual rates, and other important info.